ZetaTwo/zetatwocom/_posts/radio/2015-06-23-ook-ask-sdr.md

 {% endhighlight %}

 This records a sample of 8M samples per second at 430MHz and saved it to a file.
-The reason we set the frequency to 430MHz, slightly off from the target 433MHz to avoid noise caused by the DC offset.
+The reason we set the frequency to 430MHz, slightly off from the target 433MHz, is to avoid noise caused by the DC offset.
 I let the program run for a few seconds, then terminated it and opened the file in [Baudline](http://www.baudline.com/).
 When opening a sample recorded with hackrf_transfer you have to use the following settings in Baudline.

-Sample rate: custom, 8000000
+* Sample rate: custom, 8000000
-Channels: 2, check quadrature and flip complex
+* Channels: 2, check quadrature and flip complex
-Decode format: 8 bit linear (unsigned)
+* Decode format: 8 bit linear (unsigned)

 By inspecting the part around 433MHz we get something like this repeated several times.